 About the path

-A fantastic commuter route between Te Atatū and the Auckland CBD, that's almost entirely separated from traffic.
+A fantastic commuter route between Te Atatū and Auckland city centre, that's almost entirely separated from traffic.
 Skip the traffic, get some exercise and be in town in around 45 minutes each way.

 Start on Te Atatū Road in Te Atatū Peninsula, and follow the path over the overbridge and onto the Northwestern cycleway.
 You can also join the path from McCormick Road in Te Atatū South.

 Follow the dedicated Northwestern cycleway alongside the motorway.

 Along the way, you'll see some great views of the Whau River and Motu Manawa – Pollen Island Marine Reserve.
 You can also see to Rangitoto Island and the Auckland Harbour Bridge.